gbif/dwc-dp/data-mapping-guide.md

 In DwC-DP tables represent concepts that are semantically separate from each other and each MUST be identified separately.

 The use of record identifiers for concepts in DwC-DP is ubiquitous, and required whenever you have data that correspond to a given concept.
 When creating tables in DwC-DP, use resolvable global unique identifiers for the `ID` fields if you have them.
 If you don't, use non-resolvable global unique identifiers if you have them.
 If you don't, generate UUIDS as identifiers in place of the identifiers that are unique only within the scope of your database.
 In cases where your database does not have identifiers for records that can be inferred for DwC-DP, generate UUIDs for these identifiers.
 For every identifier you have to create in the place of a local one in your database, you CAN also create an `Identifier` record that translates between your local identifier and the one you created for sharing via DwC-DP.
 If you do this, set the `identifierType` to `local`.
-As an example, here is the statement from [dwc_dp_schema.sql](./gbif/dwc_dp_schema.sql) that creates the structure of the `MaterialIdentifier` table.
+As an example, here is the statement from [dwc_dp_schema.sql][dwc_dp_schema] that creates the structure of the `MaterialIdentifier` table.

 ```sql
 -- MaterialIdentifier